 Wireless technology has become ubiquitous in our everyday lives.
 From cell phones to GPS systems, it seems like there’s almost nothing you can’t do these days wirelessly.
 What many people don’t realize, however, is that wireless technology also offers some serious benefits to medical device development.
-Here are some ways wireless tech has been applied in some of the latest medical device developments.
+Here are some ways wireless technology has been applied in some of the latest medical device developments.

 Smart Sensor Technology